 This tour begins in London and ends in London.

 We recommend spending independent time either pre or post tour to explore some of what this fabulous capital city has to offer!
 Those interested in antiques may want to head to the Portobello Road Market in Notting Hill on Saturday.
 Certainly an experience!
-Alternatively, the easiest way to see the main icons and get orientated in London is the “Big Bus.”
+Alternatively, the easiest way to see the main icons and get orientated in London is the “hop-on/hop-off” bus.
 Hop off when you want then hop back on – a fun way to start your holiday.

 Also possible, Henry VIII’s treasure Hampton Court Palace.
 The Great Hall is the palace’s largest and most impressive room featuring a collection of Flemish tapestries that date back over 500 years.
 The tapestries originally cost £2,000 in 1537, a cost equivalent of a modern-day battleship!
-Each took at least three years to be completed by master craftsmen who made cloths from wool and silk, interlaced with gold and silver thread.
-The restored tapestries were unveiled to the public in April, 2009 so a treat even for the return visitor.
-Spoilt for choice for what to see and do in the Capital!

 Day 1, Sunday